vouch/vouch-proxy/README.md

-# Lasso
+# Vouch

 an SSO solution for nginx using the [auth_request](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) module.

-lasso supports OAuth login via Google, [GitHub](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-authorization-options-for-oauth-apps/), [IndieAuth](https://indieauth.spec.indieweb.org/), and OpenID Connect providers
+vouch supports OAuth login via Google, [GitHub](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-authorization-options-for-oauth-apps/), [IndieAuth](https://indieauth.spec.indieweb.org/), and OpenID Connect providers

-If lasso is running on the same host as the nginx reverse proxy the response time from the `/validate` endpoint to nginx should be less than 1ms
+If vouch is running on the same host as the nginx reverse proxy the response time from the `/validate` endpoint to nginx should be less than 1ms

-For support please file tickets here or visit our IRC channel [#lasso](irc://freenode.net/#lasso) on freenode
+For support please file tickets here or visit our IRC channel [#vouch](irc://freenode.net/#vouch) on freenode

 ## Installation

 * `cp ./config/config.yml_example ./config/config.yml`
-* create OAuth credentials for lasso at [google](https://console.developers.google.com/apis/credentials) or [github](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-authorization-options-for-oauth-apps/)
+* create OAuth credentials for vouch at [google](https://console.developers.google.com/apis/credentials) or [github](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-authorization-options-for-oauth-apps/)
   * be sure to direct the callback URL to the `/auth` endpoint
 * configure nginx...